KanielDatz/UnWEn-nnUNet/readme.md

-# Welcome to UnWEn-nnU-Net!
+# Welcome to U-nnU-Net!
-# UnWEn-nnU-Net stands for Uncertainty Weighted Ensemble no new U-Net
+# U-nnU-Net stands for Uncertainty measure of nnU-Net
-# This is a fork of the amazing work on nn-Unet.
+The nnU-Net is widely recognized for its exceptional performance in image segmentation tasks.
+However, one limitation of nnU-Net is the lack of a measure to indicate the possibility of failure or uncertainty, particularly in large-scale image segmentation applications with heterogeneous data.
+To address this issue, this project introduces a novel method to estimate uncertainty in nnU-Net for cardiac MRI scans.
 # What is nnU-Net?
 Image datasets are enormously diverse: image dimensionality (2D, 3D), modalities/input channels (RGB image, CT, MRI, microscopy, ...), image sizes, voxel sizes, class ratio, target structure properties and more change substantially between datasets.